Semsamoon/unity-dots-perception/README.md

 - `BufferHearingPerceive` - contains perceived sources and their positions
 - `BufferHearingMemory` - contains memorized sources, their last seen positions and keeping durations

-These buffers are added automatically to each entity with `TagHearingReceiver` component.
+These buffers are added automatically to each entity with `TagHearingReceiver`.
 Get the buffer and iterate over it to proceed custom logic on data:

 ```csharp